Resident Fellow FAQ

 What are the specific responsibilities of the Resident Fellow role?

 The specific responsibilities of the Resident Fellow role look different for different communities.
 The expectations for a Resident Fellow in an all-frosh house will be different from those in a theme house.
-Among the responsibilities that are common for all Resident Fellows, regardless of the type of community they lead, are the yearly selection of student leaders, supervising and mentoring student leaders, planning and leading an autumn retreat for their student leaders, convening weekly student leader meetings, and engaging and building community with residents on a regular basis.
+Among the responsibilities that are common for all Resident Fellows, regardless of the type of community they lead, are the yearly selection of student leaders, mentoring student leaders, planning and leading an autumn retreat for their student leaders, convening weekly student leader meetings, and engaging and building community with residents on a regular basis.
 While most Resident Fellows are not professional counselors, they are expected to be alert to students’ well-being, help identify support needs, and connect their residents to their Resident Director (RD).
-Each house receives a budget to fund programing, staff development, community building, and some administrative needs.
+Each house receives a budget to fund programing, student leader development, community building, and some administrative needs.
 Resident Fellows are expected to manage this budget with their Community Coordinator.
 Resident Fellows are also expected to engage with the larger Resident Fellow community and participate in various Resident Fellow events, training, and meetings.

 What is the typical time commitment for a Resident Fellow?